-The permit regulations disapply or modify certain sections of NRSWA.
-In permit areas the duties of activity promoters and street authorities under the following sections of NRSWA are replaced by equivalent duties imposed under Part 3 of the TMA and the regulations.
+The Permit Scheme Regulations disapply or modify certain sections of NRSWA.
+In permit areas the duties of activity promoters and street authorities under the following sections of NRSWA are replaced by equivalent duties imposed under Part 3 of the TMA and the Permit Scheme Regulations.